ugoertz/kombilo/doc/manual.rst

 in a few handicap games of the Go Teaching Ladder, this is not the case;
 you will have to edit these files manually if you want to use them with Kombilo.

-Empty nodes are skipped.
-When the usual 'black play' - 'white play' - 'black play' ... order is broken, Kombilo will stop processing the game in question at that point.
-This is another problem with games of the Go Teaching Ladder: in some of them, after a variation forked off a black/white move is not shown with the usual B/W tag, but with a AB/AW tag (which should be used to set up stones like handicap stones).
-Kombilo will process these games only until the first variation.

 SGF collections: Kombilo's SGF editor can handle SGF files with several games in them, and so can the search engine.
 Nevertheless it is not a good